hanjie-jiang/bias-to-action/_notes/week1-2_probability_and_markov/Week1/Week1P4-ML_fundamentals.md

 $$w_{\text{OLS}} = \dfrac{\sum_i x_i y_i}{\sum_i x_i^2}$$
 L2 adds $\lambda$ to the denominator and **shrinks $w$ toward 0**.
 ###### Why L2 decrease variance and increase bias?
+L2 regularization constrains how large the parameters can get.
+Constraining parameters makes the fitted function smoother/less wiggly, so predictions don’t swing wildly when the training sample changes—this cuts variance.
+The tradeoff is that the constrained model can’t perfectly adapt to the true signal, so estimates are pulled toward zero (or toward simpler shapes), which introduces bias.
 ###### Tiny Numeric Example
 Data: $x=[0,1,2,3]$, $y=[0,1,2,60]$ (last point is an outlier)
 - $\sum x_i^2 = 14, \sum x_i y_i = 185$
 Weights: